 Hydrogen is an extraordinarily abundant element that serves a variety of purposes across different sectors.
 The U.S. Energy Information Administration (EIA) describes it as an energy carrier, like electricity, that must be produced from another substance.
 Hydrogen has the highest energy content of any common fuel by weight (about three times more than gasoline) but has the lowest energy content by volume (about four times less than gasoline), according to the EIA.

 As an energy carrier, hydrogen allows energy to flow between locations in usable forms.
-It exists naturally in water and myriad other organic compounds, but its efficacy centers around its separation and extraction.
+It exists naturally in water and a myriad of other organic compounds, but its efficacy centers around its separation and extraction.
 Hydrogen energy is commonly generated via steam methane reforming, a catalyst-induced reaction between methane and extremely hot steam that produces hydrogen and both carbon monoxide and carbon dioxide.
 Carbon monoxide continues to react, increasing the output of hydrogen and carbon dioxide and creating a feasible method of extracting hydrogen alone.
 This removal can involve several types of fossil fuels and is referred to as gray hydrogen, one of the many color-based terms that indicate the energy’s versatility.

 Understanding the Hydrogen Color Wheel

-Moving through a scientific color wheel, brown hydrogen’s production mimics gray hydrogen’s but centers instead around coal gasification.
+Moving through a scientific color wheel, brown hydrogen’s production mimics gray hydrogen’s production but centers instead around coal gasification.
 Two notably more energy-efficient forms of hydrogen energy use include blue hydrogen and green hydrogen.
 Blue hydrogen relies on natural gas and similar processes to gray and brown hydrogen but implements emissions-reduction strategies such as carbon capture and storage.
 Green hydrogen uses an electrical current to split water atoms through a process called electrolysis.
 Renewable forms of energy such as wind and solar power provide the electricity for electrolysis to occur, establishing green hydrogen’s predominately clean reputation.